Free Consultation!

-Is It Worth Getting Solar Panels?
+Is It Worth Installing Solar Panels?

 Solar panels are 100% worth it, just as long as your roof is suitable for solar panels.
 To give you a brief idea of how much you could expect to save, the average solar UK household has a 4kW system comprising 12 solar panels.
 This system would cost around £6,500 with no battery and would save you an estimated £700-£900 a year.
 This would make your payback period only 8-10 years!